-Sharon’s construction practice involves construction disputes relating to large-scale infrastructure, industrial, and commercial projects including highways, railways, tunnels, pipelines, mines, industrial facilities, hospitals, manufacturing plants, commercial buildings and condominiums in various jurisdictions.
+Her construction practice primarily involves construction disputes relating to large-scale infrastructure, industrial, and commercial projects including highways, railways, light rail, tunnels, pipelines, mines, industrial facilities, hospitals, manufacturing plants, treatment plants, commercial buildings and condominiums in various jurisdictions.

 Sharon acted as co-counsel for the Ontario Government in conducting a review of Ontario’s Construction Lien Act and prepared a report, Striking the Balance: Expert Review of the Construction Lien Act.
-She and Bruce Reynolds then worked closely with the Ministry of the Attorney General in drafting Bill 142.
-Bill 142 “An Act to Amend the Construction Lien Act” was unanimously passed in the Ontario Legislative Assembly in December 2017 .
+She and Bruce Reynolds then worked closely with the Ministry of the Attorney General in drafting The New Construction Act which included 98 out of the 101 recommendations presented in their report.
+This Act introduced prompt payment and adjudication.

 She was also retained as co-counsel by the federal government to provide recommendations on prompt payment and adjudication, which included engaging with industry stakeholders across Canada.
 The movement towards prompt payment and adjudication is a significant public policy development for the construction industry.